donejs/donejs/docs/guides/setting-up.md

 Make sure that `C:/www/donejs` is a valid directory.

-For more information check the documentation on https://www.vagrantup.com/docs/synced-folders/basic_usage.html
+For more information check the [documentation](https://www.vagrantup.com/docs/synced-folders/basic_usage.html).

 ### Launching the Vagrant Box
 Once you have done all the configuration run